-Japanese tenkara techniques influenced the way the gear developed, or in other words, the gear we have now was designed specifically to fish the Japanese tenkara techniques.
+Japanese tenkara techniques influenced the way the gear developed, or in other words, the Japanese tenkara rods and lines we have now were designed specifically to fish the Japanese tenkara techniques.
 You can certainly use it to fish in other ways, but the more you use a tenkara rod the more you are likely to realize that it was exquisitely designed for a certain purpose.

 Tenkara as we know it today was developed to catch trout (amago and yamame) and char (iwana) in small mountain streams.
 The fish are not very large, reaching no more than about 15", and most are much smaller than that.
 Because both the streams and the fish are small, there was never a need for long casts or reels to hold excess line.
 A long bamboo pole and horsehair line was sufficient.

 As in the West, the first Japanese flies were wet flies.
 In Japan, however, there doesn't seem to have been the equivalent of an F. M. Halford, who believed flies should be exact imitations of the natural insect, and fly fishing should be upstream, with a dry fly, and only to a rising fish.
 Through his extensive writings, Halford had a commanding influence on a generation of fly fishermen, and has a lingering influence even to this day.
 The Japanese of Halford's day and really up until very recently fished for food, not for sport, and the tenkara techniques they developed were simple, efficient and effective in putting fish in their baskets and on the table.
 In Japan even now, most tenkara fishing is done with wet flies and the flies in no way attempt to match specific insects.